top of page

 Managing the cooperative finances is the role of the Administrator(s), with guidelines and rules set out in the statutes and internal regulations.

-There is a requirement to keep records and good accounting, which are presented once per year to the members, investors and authorities.
-We have an external accountant who ensures we are meeting the legal requirements, and who sets up VAT/IVA refunds.
+There is a requirement to keep records and good accounting, which are presented once per year to the members, lenders and authorities.
+We have an external accountant who ensures we are meeting the legal requirements, and who applies for refunds of the VAT/IVA that we have paid on supplies and project costs.

 A development plan and budget is made each year with all the members of the coop.
 The Administrator(s) have some autonomy, but are required to consult all the members if they need to go outside the boundaries of the agreed budgets.